geetika35/hw1-407/README.md

 cs 407 hw 1
 quizapp

-the quiz app shows three riddles and asks for an answer for each. in the end it shows how many were answered correctly and the actual correct answers. it can also be replayed.
+The quiz app shows three riddles and asks for an answer for each.

+In the end it shows how many were answered correctly and the actual correct answers.

+It can also be replayed.

+walkthrough link-

 - Geetika Batra